Advising an Ad Hoc Committee

 The committee and its counterparties

-Almost invariably, the committee will, at the appropriate time, need to establish a good working relationship with the trustee or agent of the class to which the committee belongs.
+Almost invariably, the committee, at the appropriate time, will need to establish a good working relationship with the trustee or agent of the class to which the committee belongs.
 This is particularly the case in those investments that require decisions to be made or actions to be taken by the class as against the debtor or another class, through an appointed trustee or agent.

 The committee’s attorney will often initiate the contact via the trustee’s attorney.
 Thought will need to be given to the approach to take and the attorney will need to be receptive to signals indicating the incumbent trustee’s willingness and ability (or otherwise) to cooperate, and in a timely manner, with the committee’s objectives.
 It may be that the trustee or agent initially appointed by the class is not able or willing to assist in the restructuring.
 Particularly in aged transactions, the trustee or agent appointed may be located in departments of the arranging bank, which may not be staffed with restructuring specialists.
 It is not uncommon that committees look to replace the trustee or agent with a successor trustee or agent.
 It is also sometimes the case that the incumbent trustee resigns, preferring not to serve amid controversy.
 Owing to demand for skilled and commercial trustee and agency services, there have been some excellent recent entrants to the ‘successor trustee and agent’ market.